code-philia/time-travelling-visualizer/README.md

 ### Download The Demo Dataset

-We recommend using this dataset to try the new option `Umap-Neighborhood` .
+We recommend using this dataset `gcb_tokens` to try the new option `Umap-Neighborhood` .

 - **bash/zsh:**